 Changes to the environment

-You might have to change the classroom to meet the needs of some children.
+You might have to change the classroom to meet the needs of all children.
 A child might need changes in where he or she sits, such as using a chair at circle time if the child has trouble sitting on the carpet.
 Other classroom changes might include using picture cues (such as photographs) or schedules as reminders, shapes taped to the floor to help children when they line up, sensory objects in the classroom, or changes in the lighting or sound in the room.

 Changes during activities

 As you learned in Lesson Three, adults can facilitate development and learning through scaffolding.
 Understanding this process can help teachers be more intentional in their interactions.
 Teachers should join preschoolers in play and build on their need for support through these interactions.
 Scaffolding requires several considerations: understanding children’s overall development, understanding the ways individual children approach learning, establishing realistic learning objectives, and matching strategies to each child’s current interests, knowledge, and skills (Gillespie & Greenberg, 2017).
 Children with special needs might find it hard to work on and finish activities that other children might do easily.
 If a child has trouble painting, an adult could put their hand over the child’s hand to make it easier.
 During the day, the same child might need more help and time with some activities and less help and time with others.
 The help that you give a child probably will change over time as they get better at doing an activity.
 Think about fading help so that the child learns to do the activity on their own.

 One of the best things that educators can do is actively include all children in all activities.
 Try some of these ideas to help include all children: